Mark Walsh MBACP

 I have worked as a professionally qualified counsellor since 2000.
 Also, as a Trainee counsellor since 1997.
 Working in a crisis counselling service in this time.
 I have also worked in the voluntary sector whilst undergoing my counselling training.

-The service operates out of the Wakefield Complimentary Therapy Centre, SATORI(opposite Wakefield College) on Bond street Wakefield.
+The service operates out of Satori Complimentary Therapy Centre, (opposite Wakefield College) on Bond street Wakefield.
 See www.satoritherapy.co.uk

 Training, qualifications & experience

 I have a certificate, a Diploma and a post graduate Diploma in Integrative Counselling.
 I graduated from Leeds University.

 I am a member of BACP (British Association of Counsellors and Psychotherapists) and follow their codes of ethics and practice (See BACP link)